-All toys, equipment, mats, that have been used during lab classes will be placed in a container labeled for "dirty toys and equipment" and cleaned according to current university policy.
+All toys, equipment, mats, that have been used during lab classes are placed in a container labeled "dirty" and cleaned according to current university policy.
 To wash and disinfect hard plastic toys and equipment:

 - Scrub toys or equipment in warm, soapy water.
 Use a brush to reach into crevices. - Rinse toy or equipment with clean water. - If submersible, wash in the dishwasher or immerse toy or equipment - Air dry in dishwasher with no heat or remove from bleach solution and allow to air dry.